Margin: A part of the total position value that belongs to the trader.

 For example, if a trader buys 1000 contracts at the BTC/USD price 7000 and 10x Leverage, his Initial Margin would be: 1000/(7000x10)=0,014.

-On BTCMEX the Initial Margin is calculated in Bitcoin, which means, for the example above to open the position the trader is investing 0,014 BTC.
+On BTCMEX the Initial Margin is calculated in Bitcoin for reverse contracts and USDT for linear ones, which means, for the example above to open the position the trader is investing 0,014 BTC.

 You can add or remove Margin in the open position settings, but it won’t change the whole position value.
 Adding Margin will reduce the Leverage and push away the Liquidation Price.
 Removing Margin will increase the Leverage and move the Liquidation Price closer to the Mark Price - the trigger for Liquidation.